Blocking ads removes funding from us!

 (Image: TechnikNews)

-On the other hand, the vibration motor and the loudspeakers are of very high quality.
+In contrast, the vibration motor and the speakers are very high quality.
 The vibration motor gives good feedback, but not as strong as in the Pixel 6 Pro.
-The speakers, meanwhile, are true stereo sound, with two large vents at the top and bottom of the unit.
+The speakers, meanwhile, have real stereo sound, with two large openings on the top and bottom of the device.
 Listening to music and watching videos on them, together with the display, is a dream.

-A short sentence to make a call.
-This works on the Magic 4 Pro just like on any other smartphone very well, Honor has also built in a "Privacy AI function", which makes it harder for the sound to get out.
-That worked well in everyday life, at least during two phone calls, a person standing next to me found it difficult to understand my call.
+A quick note about making phone calls.
+This works very well on the Magic 4 Pro, just like on any other smartphone.
+Honor has also built in a "Privacy AI function" which is designed to make it harder for sound to escape.
+This worked well in everyday life, at least on two phone calls a person standing next to me had difficulty understanding my call.

 The fingerprint sensor sits under the display and is surprisingly an ultrasonic sensor.
 This is otherwise only found in Samsung smartphones.
 The ultrasonic technology is safer than the optical sensors and also does not need any light, which could disturb in the dark.